 Dr. Fendrick, who has already vaccinated his three children, finds that only around 20 percent of the parents of his patients ask or even know about this important vaccine, “and even then, they often want to ‘think about it’ before they decide to vaccinate their child.”

 The HPV vaccine is NOT a license for promiscuity

 Both doctors have heard that some parents fear the vaccine is equal to a “license for promiscuity,” an idea Dr. Deger finds perplexing when comparing the vaccine to others that have long been mandated for all U.S. children.
 “For example, almost all babies are vaccinated at birth against hepatitis B, which is a sexually-transmitted disease, or spread by sharing needles or getting tattoos with an unsterilized needle.”

 Dr. Fendrick reminds parents, “the vaccine doesn’t create sexually promiscuous kids, but it does protect them from their very first sexual experience, which is usually when HPV is transmitted, and then beyond that.
 It’s still important to talk with your kids about safe sex and abstinence.”

 Dr. Deger adds, “You don’t know who your child’s future sexual partner or partners will be,” although you can be certain that, unless they’ve received the HPV vaccine, they’ll likely become infected with HPV.
 With the vaccine, “you’ll at least be giving them a chance of avoiding some very serious medical consequences down the road.”

-HPV is the most common sexually transmitted disease; so common that today, according to the CDC, “nearly all sexually-active men and women get it at some point in their lives.
+HPV is the most common sexually transmitted disease.
+It's so common that today, according to the CDC, “nearly all sexually-active men and women get it at some point in their lives.
 This is true even for people who only have sex with one person in their lifetime.”
 Almost all cervical cancer can be traced back to an HPV infection, and studies are starting to show links between HPV and a startling increase in several other types of cancer, including that of the head, neck, and anus.